RSF-Conv: Rotation-and-Scale Equivariant Fourier Parameterized Convolution for Retinal Vessel Segmentation: Conclusion

 \section{Conclusion}

-In this work, we propose a novel convolution filter, FRS-Conv, for retinal vessel segmentation.
-By utilizing the theory of group and Fourier series expansion, it's Fourier parameterized and equivariant to rotation and scaling.
-These properties enable FRS-Conv to successfully characterize the local symmetries existed in the retinal vascular morphology.
-Without changing network architectures, we replace the traditional convolution filters in U-Net and Iter-Net, and conduct comprehensive experiments on three public datasets with FRS-Nets, including FRS U-Net and FRS Iter-Net.
-The numerical and visualized results demonstrate that FRS-Nets achieve state-of-the-art performance in both accuracy and generalization, with merely 13.9\% parameters of corresponding baselines.
-It illustrates the promising potential of FRS-Nets for clinical applications.
-Future work will focus on further refining FRS-Nets for better applications.
+In this work, we proposed a rotation-and-scale equivariant Fourier parameterized convolution (RSF-Conv) specifically for retinal vessel segmentation, which effectively characterizes the widespread rotation-and-scale symmetry existing in retinal vessels with pixel-level accuracy.
+As a general module, RSF-Conv can be seamlessly integrated into existing networks in a plug-and-play manner, while significantly reducing the number of parameters.
+Specifically, without changing the network architectures, we replaced the traditional convolution filters in typical methods, U-Net and Iter-Net, with the proposed RSF-Convs.
+The numerical and visualized results illustrated that RSF-Conv+U-Net and RSF-Conv+Iter-Net achieved high pixel-level accuracy and remarkable generalization, with merely 13.9\% parameters of corresponding backbones.
+It demonstrated the promising potential of RSF-Conv for clinical applications.